Entanglement engineering of optomechanical systems by reinforcement learning: Introduction

 Entanglement~\cite{bennett:2000,Braunstein:2005,Huang:2021,huang:2022,lee:2023} is fundamental to all fields in quantum information science such as quantum sensing~\cite{degen:2017}, quantum computation~\cite{horodecki:2009}, and quantum networks~\cite{kimble:2008,wehner:2018,bouwmeester:1997,ren:2017,chen:2021,pirandola:2017}.
 However, the inherent fragility of quantum entanglement and coherence~\cite{de:2021} poses significant challenges for experimental applications.
 For example, in quantum computing, the application of quantum gates to quantum states needs to last for a finite amount of time~\cite{noiri:2022,magann:2021,banchi:2016,romero:2012,van:2012,chow:2012}, making it critical to maintain the entanglement after its creation.
 Moreover, the transition from noisy intermediate-scale systems~\cite{bharti:2022} to large-scale, fault-tolerant systems~\cite{magann:2021} requires sophisticated entanglement engineering strategies to establish and maintain entanglement through optimal control protocols in the presence of noise and decoherence.

 At the present, a major limitation/challenge in entanglement engineering is the experimental observation design.
 Existing machine-learning based works use the full fidelity, i.e., the overlap between the current and target quantum states, as the observation metric.
 Applications range from the generation of two~\cite{mackeprang:2020} and multi-qubit entangled states~\cite{giordano:2022,zhang:2024} to specific many-body states~\cite{metz:2023,bukov:2018,guo:2021} and single-particle quantum state engineering via deep reinforcement learning (RL)~\cite{sivak:2022,porotti:2022}.
 However, full fidelity observation is not universally applicable in experiments.
 Moreover, obtaining the relationship between the entanglement and experimental observables is difficult.
 So far there have been no systematical methods to extract quantitative entanglement from experimental observation for arbitrary quantum systems~\cite{jayachandran:2023,ho:2018,gut:2020}, in spite of some initial exploration for specific systems.
 For example, an entanglement criterion for non-Gaussian states in coupled harmonic oscillators was developed~\cite{jayachandran:2023}.
 Under the strong laser approximation, a Bell inequality was tested with photon counting~\cite{ho:2018}, and stationary entanglement for Gaussian states was inferred from the continuous measurement of light only~\cite{gut:2020}.
+Recently, conditional state tomography~\cite{borah:2023} offers a method to reconstruct the density matrix from the weak measurement current.
+However, it requires the use of a specific Hamiltonian form, and the finite time needed for the conditional density matrix to converge to the actual density matrix.
+This highlights that quantum state tomography in a model-free manner for measurement-based feedback control remains a significant challenge.